 By default, Lightstep shows you all the data available from spans from the two time periods (baseline and regression).
 You can filter the data to narrow in on the cause of regression.
 When you apply filters, the Operation diagram, Log Event analysis, and Trace Analysis tables all repopulate with data that match the filters.

 Multiple filter criteria are joined by the OR operator.
 Therefore, you can only filter by one service/operation pair.

 You can apply filters in a number of different ways:

-To filter by log messages, use the filter icon on the Log Analysis table.
+To filter by log messages, use the filter icon on the Log Event Analysis table.

-- From the Compare Tags table: Select a row and click the Filter icon to filter by the selected tag.
+- From the Compare Attributes table: Select a row and click the Filter icon to filter by the selected attribute.

 From the Compare Operations table: Select a row and click the Filter icon to filter by the selected operation.